Draw My Loop

 What Can You Draw with a GPS?

 The only limit is your imagination and your neighborhood's street grid.
-Here are the most popular GPS drawings:
+Here are the most popular GPS drawings and easy GPS art ideas:

 Hearts and stars